-The Department of Educational Leadership and Administration offers a 30-credit online program.
+The Department of Educational Leadership and Administration

-The Department of Educational Leadership and Administration develops reflective, educational leaders who are committed to a spirit of inquiry and social justice and who guide their communities toward a rich, equitable, and comprehensive education for all students.
+The Department of Educational Leadership and Administration offers a 30credit online program which strives to .develop reflective, educational leaders who are committed to a spirit of inquiry and social justice and who guide their communities toward a rich, equitable, and comprehensive education for all students.

-The on-line Master of Education in Educational Leadership program is designed for practicing educators who aspire to become more effective formal and informal leaders in the K-12 environment.
+The program is designed for practicing educators who aspire to become more effective formal and informal leaders in the K-12 environment.
 An educational leader's key task is to foster learning for everybody in that environment.

 The 30-credit program consists of 11 courses delivered across four consecutive semesters.
-The 10 courses in this program are designed to help educators develop the knowledge and skills that will help them create a school environment in which everyone can realize their potential.
+The 11 courses in this program are designed to help educators develop the knowledge and skills that will help them create a school environment in which everyone can realize their potential.

 This on-line master's program is, at heart, a community of learners.
 To enhance this community of learners, this program is designed as a cohort model.
-Members of the cohort will begin the program through a front-loaded on-line course, then meet during the last few days in June and the first week in July on the Gonzaga campus in Spokane.
-While in Spokane, members of the cohort will meet each other, their cohort advisor, and their instructors.
-They will participate in orientation activities and some face-to-face instruction.
-They will then return to their homes to complete the rest of the program through on-line courses.
+Members of the cohort will begin the program with online courses that are mostly asynchronous.
 The on-line coursework will be enhanced by personal one-to-one support via Blackboard, e-mail, telephone, and teleconferencing throughout the program.
+During the summer, the cohort will meet together for synchronous sessions for a week.